ShayneWright/AI-Prompts/blog-generator-heroimage-test.md

 Use the submitted topic, audience, service, location, business type, main angle, suggested keyword, internal page, preferred tone, image style, call to action, and any other form details provided by Zapier.

 ## Output Rules
+## Critical Output Rule

+Your entire response must be one valid raw JSON object and nothing else.

+Do not include markdown formatting.
+Do not include ```json or closing code fences.
+Do not include comments.
+Do not include explanations.
+Do not include any text before or after the JSON.
+Do not include trailing commas.
+Escape all quotation marks inside text values.
+Use double quotes for all JSON keys and string values.
+The first character of the response must be {
+The last character of the response must be }

 ## Strict JSON Formatting Rules

 Return only machine-readable JSON.